Close

 Prostock-studio/Shutterstock.com

-However, there are many tools you can use (VPNs, parental controls, antivirus software) and provisions you can put in place — such as time restrictions — to ensure your child is staying safe online.
+However, there are many internet safety tips you can use (VPNs, parental controls, antivirus software) and provisions you can put in place—such as time restrictions—to ensure your child is staying safe online.

 To find out more on how to be an awesome parent in the digital age, check out the latest post on our blog.